Weather Underground: SDS Convention, June 1969

-At an SDS convention in Chicago on June 18, 1969, the National Office attempted to persuade unaffiliated delegates not to endorse a takeover of SDS by Progressive Labor who had packed the convention with their supporters.
-It was at the 1966 convention of SDS that members of PLP began to make their presence known for the first time.
-The PLP was a Stalinist group that had turned to SDS as fertile ground for recruiting new members after meeting with little success in organizing industrial workers, their preferred base.
-SDS members of that time were nearly all anti-communist, but they also refused to be drawn into actions that appeared like red-baiting, which they viewed as mostly irrelevant and out of date.
+At an SDS convention in Chicago on June 18, 1969, the National Office attempted to persuade unaffiliated delegates not to endorse a takeover by the PLP, who had packed the convention with their supporters.
+The PLP was an anti-revisionist Marxist-Leninist group that had turned to SDS to recruit new members after meeting with little success in organizing industrial workers, their preferred base.
+SDS members of that time were nearly all anti-communist but refused to be drawn into actions that could be perceived as red-baiting, which they viewed as mostly irrelevant and out of date.
 The PLP soon began to organize a Worker Student Alliance.
-By 1968 and 1969 they would profoundly affect SDS, particularly at national gatherings of the membership, forming a well-groomed, disciplined faction which followed the Progressive Labor Party line.
-At the beginning of the convention, two position papers were passed out by the National Office leadership, one a revised statement of Klonsky's RYM manifesto, the other called "You Don't Need a Weatherman to Know Which Way the Wind Blows".
+By the late 1960s the group would profoundly affect SDS, particularly at national gatherings of the membership, forming a well-groomed, disciplined faction which followed the PLP line.
+At the beginning of the June 1969 convention, two position papers were passed out by the National Office leadership, one a revised statement of Klonsky's manifesto, the other called "You Don't Need a Weatherman to Know Which Way the Wind Blows".

-The latter document outlined the position of the group that would become the Weathermen.
-It had been signed by Karen Ashley, Bill Ayers, Bernardine Dohrn, John Jacobs, Jeff Jones, Gerry Long, Howie Machtinger, Jim Mellen, Terry Robbins, Mark Rudd, and Steve Tappis.
-The document called for creating a clandestine revolutionary party.
+The latter document outlined the position of the group that would become the Weather Underground.
+It had been signed by Dohrn, Karen Ashley, Bill Ayers, John Jacobs, Jeff Jones, Gerry Long, Howie Machtinger, Jim Mellen, Terry Robbins, Mark Rudd and Steve Tappis.
+The document called for creating a clandestine revolutionary party:

 The most important task for us toward making the revolution, and the work our collectives should engage in, is the creation of a mass revolutionary movement, without which a clandestine revolutionary party will be impossible.
 A revolutionary mass movement is different from the traditional revisionist mass base of "sympathizers".
 Rather it is akin to the Red Guard in China, based on the full participation and involvement of masses of people in the practice of making revolution; a movement with a full willingness to participate in the violent and illegal struggle.